 Ready to get started investing but not sure where to start?
-We’ve compiled a list of the top brokers we recommend for 2020.
+We’ve compiled a list of the best online stock brokers for beginners that we recommend for 2022.

-Catering to both seasoned and new investors alike, there’s someone on this list for everyone.
-Whether it is customer service, affordability, or platform versatility, each of these brokers shines in its own way.
+Whether it is customer service, affordability, or platform versatility, each of these online brokers shines in its own way.

 Be sure to compare the most important differentiators, such as trading costs and account minimums before you make your choice.
 As a beginner, you may also place more value on educational resources and customer support while you’re still learning the ropes.